JuliaDataScience/JuliaDataScience/contents/why_julia.md

         self.age = age
 ```

-Now let us define a `Linguist` type that will inherent from the `Researcher` type.
+Now let us define a `Linguist` class that will inherent from the `Researcher` class.
-We will also define a method that returns the citation style that is mostly used in his research field.
+We will also define a method that returns the citation style that is mostly used in the linguistics research field.

 ```python
 class Linguist(Researcher):